crypt0rr/kb/content/tools/framework/impacket/ntlmrelayx-py/index.md

   --dump-adcs           Attempt to dump ADCS enrollment services and certificate templates info --add-dns-record NAME IPADDR
                         Add the <NAME> record to DNS via LDAP pointing to <IPADDR>

+Common options for SMB and LDAP:
+  --add-computer [COMPUTERNAME [PASSWORD ...]]
+                        Attempt to add a new computer account via SMB or LDAP, depending on the specified target.
+This argument can be used either with the LDAP or the SMB service, as long as the target is a domain controller.

 IMAP client options:
   -k KEYWORD, --keyword KEYWORD